nooblk-98/Frpc-Ui/README.md

 A lightweight Node.js + vanilla web UI to manage a local [`frpc`](https://github.com/fatedier/frp) client.
 Configure your tunnels, persist settings, and start or stop the frpc process directly from the browser.

+Key niceties include:

+- Live server reachability indicator in the Common settings panel
+- Auto-start of frpc once a valid server address/port is configured (and opt-out by pressing **Stop frpc**)
+- Dedicated Save buttons for both global settings and forwarding rules
+- A friendly footer linking back to the maintainer

 ## Prerequisites

 - Node.js 18+